GiG/recruitment-cases/qa-tests/README.md

  When fills all fields with valid data on step 1
  And clicks NEXT
  And fills all fields with valid data from step 2
- Then register button is enable and clickable (edited)
+ Then register button is enable and clickable

 Scenario: 2-Check that the Kaboo login is working properly Given user is on /login page